TOE10G-IP with CPU reference design

 3.3 Send data test

-Three user inputs are received to set total transmit length, packet size, and connection mode (active open for client operation or passive open for server operation).
-The operation is cancelled if some inputs are invalid.
-During the test, 32-bit incremental data is generated from the logic and sent to the target (PC or FPGA).
-The received data is verified by the target (PC or FPGA).
-After all data are transferred completely, the operation is exit.
-More details of this menu are described as follows.
+This test involves three user inputs: total transmit length, packet size, and connection mode (active open for Client connection mode or passive open for Server connection mode).
+If any input is invalid, the operation is cancelled.
+During the test, 32-bit incremental data is generated by the logic and sent to either a PC or another FPGA.
+The data is then verified by the test application on the PC or by the verification module in the FPGA.
+The operation is considered complete when all data is transferred from the FPGA to the PC/FPGA.
+The sequence of the test is as follows.

-1) Receive transfer size, packet size, and connection mode from user and verify that all inputs are valid.
+1) Receive transfer size, packet size, and connection mode from user and validate all inputs.

-2) Set UserReg registers, i.e., transfer size (USER_TXLEN_REG), reset flag to clear initial value of test pattern (USER_RST_REG[0]=’1’), and command register to start data pattern generator (USER_CMD_REG=0).
-After that, test pattern generator in UserReg starts sending data to TOE10G-IP.
+2) Set UserReg registers, including the transfer size (USER_TXLEN_INTREG), reset flag to clear the initial value of the test pattern (USER_RST_INTREG[0]=1b), and the command register to start the data pattern generator (USER_CMD_INTREG=0).
+The pattern generator in UserReg then starts sending data to TOE10G-IP.

-3) Display recommended parameters of test application on PC by reading current parameters in the system.
+3) Display recommended parameters for the test application on the PC by reading the current system parameters.

-b) For passive open, CPU waits until connection is opened by PC or FPGA.
-ConnOn status (USER_CMD_REG[2]) is monitored until it is equal to ‘1’.
+ii) For passive open, the CPU waits until the connection is opened by another device (PC or FPGA).
+The Connection interrupt status (USER_INT_INTREG[0]) is monitored until it is asserted to 1b.

-5) Set packet size to TOE10G-IP register (TOE_PKL_REG) and calculate total number of loops from total transfer size.
-Maximum transfer size of each loop is 4 GB.
-The operation of each loop is as follows.
+5) Set the packet size in the TOE10G-IP register (TOE_PKL_INTREG) and calculate the total number of loops based on the total transfer size.
+The maximum transfer size for each loop is 4 GB.
+The operation of each loop proceeds as follows.

-i) Set transfer size of this loop to TOE10G-IP register (TOE_TDL_REG).
-Transfer size is fixed to 4 GB except the last loop which is equal to the remaining size.
+i) Set the transfer size of the current in the TOE10G-IP register (TOE_TDL_INTREG).
+The transfer size is fixed at 4 GB, except the last loop, which will equal the remaining size.

-iii) Wait until operation is completed by monitoring busy flag (TOE_CMD_REG[0]=’0’).
-During monitoring busy flag, CPU reads current amount of transmitted data from user logic (USER_TXLEN_REG) and displays the results on the console every second.
+iii) Wait until operation is completed by monitoring busy flag (TOE_CMD_INTREG[0]=0b).
+During this time, the CPU reads the current amount of transmitted data from user logic (USER_TXLEN_INTREG) and displays the results on the console every second.

-7) Calculate performance and show test result on the console.
+7) Calculate performance and display the test results on the console.

 3.4 Receive data test

-1) Receive total transfer size, data verification mode, and connection mode from user input.
-Verify that all inputs are valid.
+1) Receive the total transfer size, data verification mode, and connection mode from the user input.
+Validate all inputs.

-3) Display recommended parameter (similar to Step 3 of Send data test).
+3) Display the recommended parameters (similar to Step 3 of Send data test).

-4) Open connection following connection mode (similar to Step 4 of Send data test).
+4) Open the connection based on the connection mode (similar to Step 4 of Send data test).

-5) Wait until connection is closed by PC or FPGA.
-Connon status (USER_CMD_REG[2]) is monitored until it is equal to ‘0’.
-During monitoring Connon, CPU reads current amount of received data from user logic (USER_RXLEN_REG) and displays the results on the console every second.
+5) Wait until the connection is closed by the other device (PC or FPGA).
+ConnOn status (USER_CMD_INTREG[2]) is monitored until it is equal to 0b.
+While monitoring Connon, the CPU reads the current amount of received data from the user logic (USER_RXLEN_INTREG) and displays the results on the console every second.

-6) Wait until all data are read by user logic completely by checking FIFO status (USER_FFSTS_REG[15:0]=0).
+6) Wait until all data has been completely read by the user logic, as indicated by the FIFO status (USER_FFSTS_INTREG[19:3]=0).

-7) Compare receive length of user logic (USER_RXLEN_REG) with the set value from user.
-If all data is completely received, CPU checks verification result by reading USER_CMD_REG[1] (‘0’: normal, ‘1’: error).
-If some errors are detected, the error message is displayed.
+7) Compare the received length from user logic (USER_RXLEN_INTREG) with the expected value from the user.
+If all data has been received, the CPU checks the verification result by reading USER_CMD_INTREG[1] (0b: normal, 1b: error).
+If any errors are detected, an error message is displayed.

-8) Calculate performance and show test result on the console.
+8) Calculate performance and display the test results on the console.

 3.5 Full duplex test

-This menu is designed to run full duplex test by transferring data between FPGA and PC/FPGA in both directions by using the same port number at the same time.
-Four inputs are received from user, i.e., total data size for both transfer directions, packet size for FPGA sending logic, data verification mode for FPGA receiving logic, and connection mode (active open/close for client operation or passive open/close for server operation).
+This menu facilitates full duplex testing by simultaneously transferring data between the FPGA and another device (PC or FPGA) in both directions using the same port number.
+The user provides four inputs: the total data size for both transfer directions, the packet size for the FPGA sending logic, the data verification mode for the FPGA receiving logic, and the connection mode (active open/close for client mode or passive open/close for server mode).

-When running the test by using PC, the transfer size set on FPGA must be matched to the size set on test application (tcp_client_txrx_40G).
-Connection mode on FPGA when running with PC must be set to passive (server operation).
+When running the test with a PC, the transfer size set on the FPGA must match the size set on the test application (tcp_client_txrx_xg).
+The connection mode on the FPGA must be set to passive (server mode) when running with a PC.

-The test runs in forever loop until the user cancels operation.
-The operation can be cancelled by entering any keys on FPGA console and then entering Ctrl+C on PC console.
-The sequence of this test is as follows.
+The test runs continuously until the user cancels the operation by entering any keys on the FPGA console and then pressing 'Ctrl+C’ on the PC console.
+The test sequence is as follows.

-1) Receive total data size, packet size, data verification mode, and connection mode from the user and verify that all inputs are valid.
+1) Receive the total data size, packet size, data verification mode, and connection mode from the user and validate all inputs.

-2) Display the recommended parameters of test application run on PC from the current system parameters.
+2) Display the recommended parameters for the test application running on the PC, based on the current system parameters.

-3) Set UserReg registers, i.e., transfer size (USER_TXLEN_REG), reset flag to clear the initial value of test pattern (USER_RST_REG[0]=’1’), and command register to start data pattern generator with data verification mode (USER_CMD_REG=1 or 3).
+3) Set the UserReg registers, including transmitted size (USER_TXLEN_INTREG), Reset flag to clear the initial value of the test pattern (USER_RST_INTREG[0]=1b), and Command register to start the data pattern generator with data verification mode

-4) Open connection following the connection mode value (similar to Step 4 of Send data test).
+4) Open the connection following the connection mode (similar to Step 4 of Send data test).

-5) Set packet size to TOE10G-IP registers (TOE_PKL_REG=user input) and calculate total transfer size in each loop.
-Maximum size of one loop is 4 GB.
-The operation of each loop is as follows.
+5) Set the packet size in the TOE10G-IP register (TOE_PKL_INTREG=user input) and calculate the total transfer size for each loop.
+The maximum size of each loop is 4 GB.
+The operation of each loop proceeds as follows.

-iii) Wait until send command is completed by monitoring busy flag (TOE_CMD_REG[0] =’0’).
-During monitoring busy flag, CPU reads current amount of transmitted data and received data from user logic (USER_TXLEN_REG and USER_RXLEN_REG) and then displays the results on the console every second.
+iii) Wait for the Send command to complete by monitoring the busy flag (TOE_CMD_INTREG[0] =0b).
+While monitoring the busy flag, the CPU reads the current amount of transmitted and received data from user logic (USER_TXLEN_ INTREG and USER_RXLEN_INTREG) and displays the results on the console every second.

-7) Check the result and the error (similar to Step 6-7 of Receive data test).
+7) Check the result and any errors (similar to Step 6 and 7 of Receive data test).

-8) Calculate performance and show the test result on the console.
-Go back to step 3 to repeat the test in forever loop.
+8) Calculate performance and display the test results on the console.
+Return to Step 3 to repeat the test continuously in a loop.

 Parameters